jonashaefele/audiopen-obsidian/README.md

 ## Setting up the plugin

-1. Install the obsidian plugin from releases
+1. Install the obsidian plugin from releases (https://github.com/jonashaefele/audiopen-obsidian/releases)
 2. Go to https://audiopen-obsidian.web.app to signup for the service
-3. Generate a login token and install it into the audiopen-obsidian plugin settings in Obsidian
+3. Generate a login token
+4. Used the token to log in the `Audiopen-Obsidian Sync` plugin settings in Obsidian
-4. Add the webhook url to AudioPen
+5. Add the webhook url to AudioPen

 For detailed instructions, read on:

-### 4. How to add the webhook to AudioPen
+### 5. How to add the webhook to AudioPen

-After you did 1-3 above, you'll have a webhook url and a token.
+After you did 1-4 above, you'll have a webhook url and a token.

 The webhook URL looks like this: `https://europe-west1-audiopen-obsidian.cloudfunctions.net/webhook/ab97f2f036a143f5d3555e5fc3f4e833`